adambard/learnxinyminutes-docs/mercurial.html.markdown

 filename: LearnHG.txt
 ---

 Mercurial is a free, distributed source control management tool.
 It offers you the power to efficiently handle projects of any size while using an intuitive interface.
 It is easy to use and hard to break, making it ideal for anyone working with versioned files.

 ## Versioning Concepts

 ### What is version control?

-Version control is a system that records changes to a file(s), over time.
+Version control is a system that keeps track fo changes to a set of file(s) and/or directorie(s) over time.

-### Centralized Versioning VS Distributed Versioning

-* Centralized version control focuses on synchronizing, tracking, and backing up files.
-* Distributed version control focuses on sharing changes.
-Every change has a unique id.
-* Distributed systems have no defined structure.
-You could easily have a SVN style, centralized system, with mercurial.

 ### Why Use Mercurial